infopark/scrivito_jr_form_widget/README.md

 #### Configuration

-Create an initializer and add the following to it:
+Create an initializer and add the following:

 ```ruby
 # in your initializer